jonathanabennett/jonathanabennett.github.io/content/experience/sjajeju.md

 # STEAM Department Growth
 I was hired at this position to expand their existing Computer Science program.
 Over the course of my first year, the student enrollment in STEAM courses more than doubled, requiring us to expand the department from 1.5 full time equivalent positions 3 full time teachers, where it remains.
+This year, our combined enrollment in STEAM classes at the HS level is 216, including 45 students in AP courses.

+# K-12 STEAM & Robotics Coordinator
-This led directly to the creation of a K-12 STEAM Coordinator role at the school, which I have filled since its creation.
+This growth led directly to the creation of a K-12 STEAM Coordinator role at the school, which I have filled since its creation.
 In this role, I have led our school's efforts to vertically align our STEAM curriculum as we prepare for our NEASC accreditation.
 In addition, I have been involved in refreshing our 3D printer and laser cutter fleets.
 This has involved looking closely at local providers and equipment to ensure that teachers have equipment which does not need